Argentina World Cup 2022 squad list, fixtures and latest odds

 Until the day he retires from international football (which for a short time in 2016 seemed to have been the case), Messi will always be the standout name in Argentina’s squad.
 While he didn’t enjoy the most fruitful of campaigns with new club PSG in 2021-22 – at least by his superhuman standards – he is always one of the most dangerous players at the tournament who can produce the moment of magic his country needs.

-As well as the captain, Martínez has also been weighing in with his fair share of goals in the lead-up to what will be his first ever World Cup.
-He has bagged 21 goals in 39 appearances since earning his first Argentina cap back in 2018 and will be hoping to build on a successful domestic season with Inter Milan in the next couple of months leading up to the tournament; Martinez scored 21 goals in 35 Serie A appearances in 2021-22.
+As well as the captain, Martínez was also weighing in with his fair share of goals in the lead-up to the World Cup.
+He has bagged 21 goals in 39 appearances since earning his first Argentina cap back in 2018 and will be hoping to build on a successful domestic season with Inter Milan; Martinez scored 21 goals in 35 Serie A appearances in 2021-22.

-One of the more crucial defensive players for Argentina will be Cristian Romero.
+One of the more crucial defensive players for Argentina is Cristian Romero.
 The 24-year-old made an instant impact in north London after signing for Tottenham in the summer of 2021, making 22 league appearances last season and simultaneously cementing his place as a regular in the national side.

 Who, where and when do Argentina play?